 Does your living room have to double as a family room?
 Do the kids need a place to do homework in the kitchen?

 Let your interior designer know all the activities that will go on inside the rooms you are decorating.
 A good designer can help you create the space for it all, beautifully.

 Flip through a few home design magazines and tear out the pages with photographs that catch your eye.

 You don't have to want everything inside the room - including the colors and fabrics - but if the overall feel of the room works for you, have it ready to show the designer.

 Conversely, if you happen upon a room that leaves you cold, tear out that page to show to the designer, too.

 This information will tell him or her what you don't want to see, which will save time and effort for both of you.

-Conversely, if you need to have that remodeled kitchen or bathroom beautiful and operational in time for the holidays or an important dinner party, let your designer know that as well.
+Conversely, if you need to have that remodeled kitchen or bathroom beautiful and operational in time for the holidays or a big dinner party, let your designer know that as well.

 Know how much money you can comfortably spend, and make sure your designer knows, too.
 A good designer will work within your guidelines - and let you know if your plans or your budget need adjusting.

 During each interview, gauge just how well you and she communicate.
-Choose the person with whom you are most comfortable and whose style best suits your ideas.
+Choose the interior designer with whom you are most comfortable and whose style best suits your ideas.